junatLumessa/why-so-late/docs/index.md

 ### Weather data

+We mainly examined three weather variables, snow depth in cm, daily amount of rain in mm and daily average temperature.
+All the observations are from Helsinki.

 ![Pic 1: Amount of snowfall in the past year.](snow.png "Snow amount")

 ![Pic 2: Amount of rainfall in the past year.](rrday.png "Rain amount")